Neil Griggs, M.A. Community and Regional Planning

 Eric’s early career encompasses roles as a teacher, medical journalist, copywriter and President of an international B2B ad agency.
 In 1994 he founded and is President of Communication Associates that specializes in integrated marketing and communications solutions for the business, healthcare and non-profit sectors.
 Since 2006 Eric has volunteered with medical NGOs in Haiti.
 As executive director of Healing Hands for Haiti he helped to rebuild that premier physical medicine and rehabilitation institute after the earthquake.
 His new project, Producer of abilityhaiti, is to document the issues and stories of persons with disability in Haiti.

 Caroline has worked extensively in the non-profit arena for over 25 years.
 Specializing in project management, human resources, supply chain management and logistics, she is dedicated to Builders Without Borders with particular focus on the Lakay trade school in Haiti.
 Caroline has assisted for an indigenous collective in the areas of truth and reconciliation, including production management of an artistic tour of the northernmost reserves in Ontario, including Attawapiskat.
 Caroline is presently administration manager of SOS Children's Village in Surry, BC.

 Andrea Hestvik, Architect AAA, AIBC

 Andrea got involved in her first international development project over ten years ago in Manila, Philippines, where she learned that thoughtful design and creative construction processes can make a fundamental difference to lives and livelihoods.
-Since this time, Andrea discovered Builders Without Borders shares many of the same values, and has contributed to projects in Uruguay, India, Laos and Haiti.
+Since this time, Andrea discovered Builders Without Borders shares many of the same values, and has contributed to BWB projects in India, Laos and Haiti.